quan-dao/Probabilistic-Robotics/ekf-localization/README.md

 [just_odometry]: ./images/just_odometry.gif

 # 1. Intro
+This implementation of EKF Localization is forked from [Edx/AMRx-Exercise-4](https://www.edx.org/course/autonomous-mobile-robots-2)

 The EKF Localization algorithm is implemented for a differential drive robot equipped with a ring of rangefinders, operated in the environment shown in Fig.1.
 It's worth to notice that the sensory output is a set of 2D points on the plane defined by the rangefinders ring.

 ![alt text][bob_env]